stat88/stat88.github.io/logistics_fa22.md

 ### Homework ###

-Homework will be assigned each Monday after lecture and will be due the following **Monday at 11:59 pm**.
+Homework will be assigned each Tuesday after lecture and will be due the following **Tuesday at 4 pm**, one hour before that day's lecture.
 In some weeks there may be deviations from this due to exams or holidays; we will let you know.

 Data 88S is essentially a math class.
 Homework will consist of math and interpretation, not code.